 Window frames are available in a variety of materials including aluminum, wood, vinyl, and fiberglass.
 Frames may be primarily composed of one material, or they may be a combination of different materials such as wood and vinyl and each frame material has its advantages and disadvantages.

-The Glass Guru estimators and installers are window experts and can help guide you to make the best decision the windows that will fit your needs and budget.
+The Glass Guru estimators and installers are window experts and can help guide you to make the best decision for windows that will fit your needs and budget.
 We offer several brands with multiple styles and options to choose from to get just the right look and feel for your home.
-No one knows windows like The Glass Guru.
+No one knows windows like The

 Contact The Glass Guru today to schedule your Window estimate!